 - This installation requires a primary circuit breaker or circuit switcher designated as component "52L" in Figure III-5 capable of interrupting the maximum available fault current at this location. - Energy Control Center directly controls the operation of all switching devices on the utility transmission system.
 On this type installation, the Generator's switches affected are the tie disconnect switch, the station grounding switch, and "52L." - The Generator's control scheme must be designed to allow for the closing of breaker "52G" only if the feed from the Company is energized or breaker "52L" is open.
 If breaker "52L" is open and breaker "52G" is closed, the Generator may synchronize across breaker "52L".
 If the feed from the Company is not energized, then the Generator's control scheme must prevent closing of both breakers "52G" and "52L."
-Black start facilities will require an override to this control that will be utilized only under the direct authorization of Energy Control Center. - This installation requires pilot channel relaying and/or transfer trip for high speed fault clearing capability. - The Company may require a transfer trip system, at the Generator's expense, to allow automatic separation of the generator from the T & D system in the event of system disturbances detected by utility equipment remote from the generating site. - Voltage Transformers providing sensing input to Inter-tie Protective Relays must be continuously rated for line-to-line voltage. - When interconnecting to the Bulk Power System (BPS), the Company will require the Generator to provide two independent, redundant protection systems in accordance with ISO New England and NPCC criteria.
-This will also be required for facilities interconnected to the transmission system if the Company determines that delayed clearing of faults within the Generator's facility could adversely affect the BPS system. - Details shown on Figure III-5 for this Type IV installation provide the important characteristics of the design philosophy for connecting to the Company system and are not intended to be inclusive of all project specific requirements.
-Location of a proposed Generator within the Company system may extend the requirements shown to ensure reliable dispatch, control, and protection for both the Company and Generator.
+Black start facilities will require an override to this control that will be utilized only under the direct authorization of Energy Control Center. - This installation requires pilot channel relaying and/or transfer trip for high-speed fault clearing capability. - The Company may require a transfer trip system, at the Generator's expense, to allow automatic separation of the generator from the T & D system in the event of system disturbances detected by utility equipment remote from the generating site. - Voltage Transformers providing sensing input to Inter-tie Protective Relays must be continuously rated for line-to-line voltage. - When interconnecting to the Bulk Power System (BPS), the Company will require the Generator to provide two independent, redundant protection systems in accordance with ISO New England and NPCC criteria.
+This will also be required for facilities interconnected to the transmission system if the Company determines that delayed clearing of faults within the Generator's facility could adversely affect the BPS system. - Details shown on Figure III-5 for this Type IV installation provide the important characteristics of the design philosophy for connecting to the Company system 115kV line using a 115kV three breaker ring bus configuration and the distance protection schemes between the Avangrid circuit breakers and the Customer circuit breaker.
+This is not intended to be inclusive of all project-specific requirements.
+Location of a proposed Generator within the Company system may extend the requirements shown to ensure reliable dispatch, control, and protection for both the Company and Generator. - Details shown specifically for Figure III-5A for this Type IV-A installation provide the important characteristics of the design philosophy for connecting a 115kV line to the company system using 115kV three breaker ring bus configuration and bus differential protection scheme between the Avangrid circuit breakers and the customer circuit breaker, outside the Avangrid Substation fence .
+This is not intended to be inclusive of all project-specific requirements and the details will be determined during the detail design stage.